Jasenovac concentration camp: Living conditions

 After the inmates grew familiar with the life in camp, they would enter the second and most critical phase: living through the anguish of death, and the sorrow, hardships and abuse.
 The peril of death was most prominent in "public performances for public punishment" or selections, when inmates would be lined in groups and individuals would be randomly pointed out to receive punishment of death before the rest.
 The Ustaše would intensify this by prolonging the process, patrolling about and asking questions, gazing at inmates, choosing them and then refrain and point out another.
 As inmates, people could react to the Ustaše crimes in an active or passive manner.
 The activists would form resistance movements and groups, steal food, plot escapes and revolts, contacts with the outside world.

 All inmates suffered psychological trauma to some extent: obsessive thoughts of food, paranoia, delusions, day-dreams, lack of self-control.
 Some inmates reacted with attempts at documenting the atrocities, such as survivors Ilija Ivanović, Dr Nikola Nikolić and Đuro Schwartz, all of whom tried to memorize and even write of events, dates and details.
 Such deeds were perilous, since writing was punishable by death and tracking dates was extremely difficult.
 Schwartz said that a father and his three sons were killed for writing.
-The witness wrote his memories on a piece of paper in tiny script and planted it in his shoe.
+The witness wrote his memories on a piece of paper in tiny script and hid it in his shoe.